ncbdrck/sb3_ros_support/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-This is an extension of the [SB3](https://stable-baselines3.readthedocs.io/en/master/) package that provides ROS support for Stable Baselines3.
+This package is an extension of the [SB3](https://stable-baselines3.readthedocs.io/en/master/) package that provides ROS support for Stable Baselines3.
 It allows you to train robotics RL agents in the real world and simulations using ROS.

 This package extends the functionality of SB3 models in [FRobs_RL](https://github.com/jmfajardod/frobs_rl) package to provides the following features:
- 1. Support for goal conditioned RL tasks
+ 1. Support for goal-conditioned RL tasks
- 2. HER (Hindsight Experience Replay) for goal conditioned RL tasks
+ 2. HER (Hindsight Experience Replay) for goal-conditioned RL tasks
  3. Support for training custom environments with [ROS_RL](https://github.com/ncbdrck/ros_rl) or [MultiROS](https://github.com/ncbdrck/multiros) frameworks

 ## Prerequisites